 The Spirit of Goddard Scholarship is given to new and returning students with financial need, and who demonstrate a commitment to the mission of Goddard College, which is to advance cultures of rigorous inquiry, collaboration, and lifelong learning, where individuals take imaginative and responsible action in the world.

-For programs starting in July, the application deadline is June 10 (postmarked or dated electronically).
+For NEW students whose programs are starting in July the extended application deadline is June 28th (postmarked or dated electronically).
 Degrees include:

 HOW TO APPLY